-We're a community of students on a mission to learn through making hands-on projects.
+We're a community of students on a journey to learn through making hands-on projects.

 We are tinkerers, creative thinkers, and problem solvers.
 We are future scientists, engineers, architects, and artists.
 What brings us all together is that we are all makers.